uPortal-Attic/uportal-app-framework/docs/markdown/directives.md

 ## Frame Page

-Frame page is basically the app header directive but with a transcude for the body.
+Frame page is basically the app header directive but with a transclude for the body.
 It **Inherits** all of the app-header directive parameters.

 #### Template :